pantor/ruckig/README.md

 ## Development

-Frankx is written in C++17.
+Ruckig is written in C++17.
 It is currently tested against following versions

 - Eigen v3.3.9
 - Catch2 v2.13.3 (only for testing)